mcollatz/ConsensusPrime/README.md

 # ConsensusPrime
 Pipeline to identify ideal consensus regions from homologue sequences for primer design.

+## System Requirements

+The pipeline is developed and testet for Linux (20.04).

+On the hardware side, the alignments with mafft are the bottleneck.
+The length and number of sequences play a decisive role.
+Alignments with a few hundred sequences of moderate length can be calculated in a few seconds to minutes even on simple laptops.

 ## Installation & Dependencies
 Install Python3.8 in miniconda. https://docs.conda.io/en/latest/miniconda.html